defold/doc/docs/en/manuals/project-settings.md

 #### R8 Keep Rules
 `android.r8_keep_rules` selects a `.keep` file to enable R8 shrinking, optimization and obfuscation of Java code in Android builds.
 Leave the setting empty to use D8 without shrinking.

+Select `/builtins/manifests/android/dmengine.keep` to use Defold's default rules directly.
+Extensions supply their own [keep rules](/manuals/extensions/#r8-keep-rules-for-android), which are combined with this file.

-Select `/builtins/manifests/android/dmengine.keep` to use the built-in rules.
-To customize them, copy this file into your project and select the copy.
-The selected file is the complete project rule set; it replaces the built-in rules rather than adding to them.
-Extensions can also provide [R8 keep rules](/manuals/extensions/#manifest-files).
+Only copy the built-in file into your project if you need to add project-specific rules.
+Preserve the built-in rules in the copy: selecting a custom file replaces the complete project rule set.

-Since Defold 1.13.2, this setting replaces `android.proguard`, and the built-in `dmengine.pro` file has been removed.
-Migrate existing project and extension rules to `.keep` files and select the project rules through **R8 Keep Rules**.
+See the [Android manual](/manuals/android/#shrinking-java-code-with-r8) for enabling R8 and retaining its obfuscation mapping with a release bundle.

 #### Extract Native Libraries
 Specifies whether the package installer extracts native libraries from the APK to the file system.
 If set to `false`, your native libraries are stored uncompressed in the APK.
 Although your APK might be larger, your application loads faster because the libraries load directly from the APK at runtime.
 This will set the `android:extractNativeLibs` flag in the Android Manifest ([official documentation](https://developer.android.com/guide/topics/manifest/application-element#extractNativeLibs)).